ronanhenry-web/FlappyBird/README.md

-# Projet Flappy Bird
+# Flappy Bird Project

-Faire un jeu plateformer complet
+Creating a complete platformer game

-## Démarrer
+## Getting Started

-Le projet a été créé sous Unity Hub, pour le démarrer suivre les étapes suivantes.
+The project was created using Unity Hub.
+To get it running, follow these steps :

-- Créer un projet Unity 2D puis importer mes fichiers GitHub (cloner)
+- Create a Unity 2D project, then import the files from my GitHub (clone the repository)

-## Sources & Outils
+## Sources & Tools

 <a href="https://unity.com/fr" target="_blank" rel="noreferrer"> <img src="https://img.shields.io/badge/Unity-100000?style=for-the-badge&logo=unity&logoColor=white" alt="unity"/> </a>